gourmet organic garlic

 Tip - Separate the Cloves just before Planting

 If you separate the garlic cloves as close to planting time as possible, preferably within 24 hours, the root nodules won’t dry out and the garlic will be able to set roots quickly.
+This is ideal, not essential.

 Planting Garlic